kaitlinnewson/carto2017/content/speakers.fr.md

 ---
 ### <a name="Sugerman"></a>Emily Sugerman
 Emily Sugerman os a Master’s of Library and Information Science candidate at the University of British Columbia, with a BA in Comparative Literature and Culture from the University of Western Ontario.
 Print map love runs deep!

 ---
+### <a name="Thompson"></a>Andrew Thompson
+Andrew is a Research Coordinator with The Firelight Group, a British Columbian consulting group that works with Indigenous and local communities in Canada and beyond to provide high quality research, policy, planning, negotiation, and advisory services.
+Andrew works on traditional knowledge and use studies, and in the mapping and GIS team to create maps displaying First Nations land use, knowledge, and occupancy.

+---
 ### <a name="Walz"></a>Sharon Walz